bounce-tech/bounce-indexing/README.md

 - **Leveraged Tokens**: Token metadata including address, creator, market ID, leverage settings, and ERC-20 properties (symbol, name, decimals)
 - **Trades**: All mint and redeem operations for leveraged tokens
 - **Transfers**: ERC-20 token transfers for leveraged tokens
+- **Fees**: Fees paid from leveraged tokens (currently sent to treasury, with support for multiple destinations in the future)
 - **Referrals**: User referral registrations and relationships
 - **Rebates**: Rebate claims from the referral system